How did The Minimalist Lifestyle Movement begin?

 While there can be thousands of interpretations of what exactly minimalism means, understanding the history of the art movement and even the principles of thought behind it can help you to apply minimalism however you’d like.

-We all experience art, music, literature, and design in different ways.
-Drawing on this history of art that strips away any objects that are not essential can give you inspiration for the Minimalist Lifestyle Movement across a number of areas.
+We all experience art, music, literature, and design differently.
+Drawing on this history of art that strips away any objects that are not essential can give you inspiration for the Minimalist Lifestyle Movement across several areas.

 You don’t necessarily have to follow extreme minimalist living to get the benefits or borrow from the Minimalist Lifestyle Movement.

 More importantly, it just makes sense.
-Early human beings quickly realized it was a burden to own and carry more than we needed.
+Early humans quickly realized owning and carrying more than we needed was a burden.

-Every time I hear about a moving sale or an estate sale I thank The Most High for the Minimalist Lifestyle Movement.
+Whenever I hear about a moving or estate sale, I thank The Most High for the Minimalist Lifestyle Movement.

 I now believe it did not begin anywhere or by anyone.
 The Minimalist Lifestyle Movement has always been with us.